Jenna Miscavige Hill

 Jenna Miscavige Hill (born February 1, 1984) is an American former Scientologist.
 After leaving the Church of Scientology in 2005, she has become an outspoken critic of the organization.

-She had been a third-generation Scientologist, the granddaughter of Ron Miscavige Sr. (who also left the church in 2012), the daughter of Elizabeth and Ron Miscavige Jr. (who left in 2000) and the niece of current Scientology leader David Miscavige.
+She had been a third-generation Scientologist, the granddaughter of Ron Miscavige Sr. (who would leave the church in 2012), the daughter of Elizabeth "Bitty" Miscavige and Ron Miscavige Jr. (who left in 2000) and the niece of current Scientology leader David Miscavige.

 Her book Beyond Belief: My Secret Life Inside Scientology and My Harrowing Escape, recounting her experience growing up and living within the Scientology movement, was published by HarperCollins in 2013.
-She now runs a website which she co-founded with other ex-Scientologists which provides support and discussion for people either in the church or who have left.
+She now runs a website which she co-founded with other ex-Scientologists to provide support and foster discussion for people either in or having left the church.

 Early life

-Jenna's parents, Elizabeth and Ron Jr., joined the Sea Org, Scientology's most devout religious order when she was aged two.
+Jenna was born in Concord, New Hampshire, on February 1, 1984.
+Her mother was Elizabeth "Bitty" Blythe, and her father was Ronald "Ronnie" Miscavige, Jr the older brother of David Miscavige.
+She has two brothers, Sterling and Justin.

+Her parents joined Scientology's Sea Org just before Jenna turned two years old.
 From then on she spent most of her childhood apart from her parents and says she was only allowed to see them once a week.

+Life in the Sea Org

-At age eight she signed her own billion-year contract with Sea Org, effectively agreeing to follow their rules for life.
-One requirement of Sea Org was that families be separated and that "children over the age of six would be raised communally at locations close to Sea Org bases"; at age six she was moved to a Cadet Org (Sea Org for children) school called "The Ranch".
+At age eight she signed her own billion-year contract with the Sea Org, effectively agreeing to follow their rules for life.
+One requirement of the Sea Org was that families be separated and that "children over the age of six would be raised communally at locations close to Sea Org bases"; at age six she was moved to the Cadet Org (Sea Org for children) school called "The Ranch".
 At the Ranch, Hill states that in addition to rote learning of the works of L. Ron Hubbard she was expected to do heavy manual labor for 25 hours a week.
 She described her experience from ages five to twelve thus: "We were also required to write down all transgressions [...] similar to a sin in the Catholic religion.
 After writing them all down, we would receive a meter check on the electropsychometer to make sure we weren't hiding anything, and you would have to keep writing until you came up clean."

-The Church of Scientology responded to the allegations in an official statement: